nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/light_ctrl_srv.rst

 This sensor data must come from an external :ref:`bt_mesh_sensor_srv_readme` model and report the ambient light level with the :c:var:`bt_mesh_sensor_present_amb_light_level` sensor type.
 The Sensor Server should publish its sensor readings to an address the Light LC Server is subscribed to, using a common application key.

-The Light LC Server will process all incoming sensor messages and use them in the next regulator step.
+The Light LC Server will process all incoming sensor messages and pass the reported ambient light level to the regulator.
 The regulator depends on frequent readings from the sensor server to provide a stable output for the Light Lightness Server.
-If the sensor reports are too slow, the regulator might oscillate, as it attempts to compensate for outdated feedback.
+If the sensor reports are too slow, the regulator might oscillate as it attempts to compensate for outdated feedback.

 .. tip::
    Use the Sensor :ref:`bt_mesh_sensor_publishing_delta` feature for ambient light sensors feeding the regulator.